Thank You Aimee: Commercial performance

-Following the release of The Tortured Poets Department: The Anthology, "Thank You Aimee" opened at its peak of number 23 on the US Billboard Hot 100.
-In Australia, it reached number 28 on the ARIA Singles Chart and made her the artist with the most entries in a single week with 29.
+Following the release of The Tortured Poets Department: The Anthology, "Thank You Aimee" debuted and peaked at number 23 on the US Billboard Hot 100.
+In Australia, it reached number 28 on the ARIA Singles Chart and made her the artist with the most entries in a single week, with 29.
 Elsewhere, "Thank You Aimee" debuted and peaked at number 29 on the Billboard Global 200 and charted within the countries of Canada (25), New Zealand (29), and Portugal (97).
 The song also reached the United Kingdom's streaming and sales charts with respective peaks of number 55 and number 33, Sweden's Heatseeker chart at number two, and Greece's International Top 100 Digital Singles chart at number 77.